FarazPatankar/colorizr/README.md

 ## Usage Instructions
 The first step to use the gem is to require it in your ruby file.
-`require 'colorizr`
+`require 'colorizr'`

 You can colorize your output using any of the colors available.
 Example :
 `"This is an example output".red`

 Other class methods that are available to the user are :
 ```
 String.colors 	#Returns an array of all the available colors
 String.sample_colors 	#Prints out examples with all the available colors
 ```

 ## Installation Instructions